MikkelSchubert/paleomix/docs/zonkey_pipeline/usage.rst

 Prerequisites
 -------------

-All invocations of the Zonkey pipeline takes the path to a 'panel' file as their first argument.
-This file is the reference panel providing the genetic information necessary for performing species and/or hybrid identification, and currently includes representatives of all extant equid species.
-The reference panel thereby allows for the identification of first generation hybrids between any living equine species, i.e. within caballines.
-For a more detailed description of the reference panel, the species included this panel, and instructions for where to download the latest version of the file, please refer to the :ref:`zonkey_panel` section.
+All invocations of the Zonkey pipeline takes the path to a `panel` file as their first argument.
+This file contains the SNP panel necessary for performing hybrid identification and currently includes representatives of all extant equid species.
+For a more detailed description of the reference panel, and instructions for where to download the latest version of the file, please refer to the :ref:`zonkey_panel` section.

 Secondly, the pipeline requires either one or two BAM files per sample, representing alignments against nuclear and / or mitochondrial genomes as described above.
 The analyses carried out by the Zonkey pipeline depends on the contents of the BAM alignment file provided for a given sample, and are presented below.